MarxSoul55/cats_vs_dogs/README.md

       in the field of AI and well-respected too.
 * https://www.youtube.com/watch?v=aircAruvnKk
     * This video was created by 3Blue1Brown as part of a series, which is actually being created as I speak (October 15th, 2017).
-3Blue1Brown is fucking amazing, that's all I have to say.
-He teaches things in an intuitive manner with lots of nice visualizations.
+3Blue1Brown is great; he teaches things in an intuitive manner with lots of nice visualizations.
 Whatever comes out of this series, I'm sure it'll be good.
       He also has series' on linear algebra and calculus too.
 * https://www.youtube.com/watch?v=bxe2T-V8XRs&list=PLiaHhY2iBX9hdHaRr6b7XevZtgZRa1PoU
     * This video is part of a short series on artificial neural-networks.
 It's just a small overview of some of the general concepts.
 It does throw in a few implementation-level